jetstack/tally/README.md

 github.com/googleapis/google-cloud-go 9.3
 ```

-The `wide` output format will print additional package information, as well as
+The `wide` output format will print additional package information:
-the date the score was generated:

 ```
-SYSTEM PACKAGE                     VERSION REPOSITORY                            SCORE DATE go     cloud.google.com/go/compute v1.3.0  github.com/googleapis/google-cloud-go 9.3   2022-06-27
+SYSTEM PACKAGE                     VERSION REPOSITORY                            SCORE GO     cloud.google.com/go/compute v1.3.0  github.com/googleapis/google-cloud-go 9.3
 ```

-The `json` output will print the full output in JSON format:
+The `json` output will print the full output in JSON format, including the
+individual check scores:

 ```
+$ tally -o json bom.json | jq -r .
 [
   {
-    "type": "go",
-    "name": "cloud.google.com/go/compute",
-    "version": "v1.3.0",
+    "packageSystem": "MAVEN",
+    "packageName": "com.google.http-client:google-http-client-jackson2",
-    "repository": "github.com/googleapis/google-cloud-go",
+    "repository": "github.com/googleapis/google-http-java-client",
+    "score": {
-    "score": 9.3,
+      "score": 7.9,
-    "date": "2022-06-27"
+      "checks": {
+        "Binary-Artifacts": 10,
+        "Branch-Protection": 8,
+        "CII-Best-Practices": 0,
+        "Code-Review": 10,
+        "Dangerous-Workflow": 10,
+        "Dependency-Update-Tool": 10,
+        "Fuzzing": 0,
+        "License": 10,
+        "Maintained": 10,
+        "Packaging": 0,
+        "Pinned-Dependencies": 9,
+        "SAST": 0,
+        "Security-Policy": 10,
+        "Signed-Releases": 0,
+        "Token-Permissions": 0,
+        "Vulnerabilities": 10
+      }
+    }
   },
   ...
 ]
 ```

-### Print all packages
+### Print all

 Not all packages will have a Scorecard score.

-This is typically because the package's repository is either:

-- Not in the deps.dev dataset
-- Not in the Scorecard dataset
-- Not hosted on Github

-By default, `tally` will remove packages without a score from the output.
+By default, `tally` will remove results without a score from the output.

-You can include all packages, regardless of whether they have a score or not, by
+You can include all results, regardless of whether they have a score or not, by
 specifying the `-a/--all` flag.

 ### BOM formats